pzaino/zvector/README.md

    This library is tested on github (check above the CodeQL badge) at every commit and pull request.

-I'll add more functions as I have time and also the possibility to keep the vector ordered.
+More features will be added over time as well as I constantly seek to improve its performance.

 ## How does it works?
 It's very simple, it's an ANSI C99 library, no funky dependecies, so it should compile everywhere (let me know if you find any issue).